inet-framework/inet-tutorials/configurator/doc/step6.md

 The default value is <strong>"**"</strong>.
 - <strong>metric</strong>: Parameter attribute that sets the metric to be used when calculating shortest paths.
 The default value is <strong>"hopCount"</strong>.

-There are subelements available in <autoroute>, which will be discussed in Part B.
+There are sub-elements available in <autoroute>, which will be discussed in Part B.

 Here the <autoroute> element specifies that routes should be added to the routing table of each host and the metric should be `dataRate`.
 The configurator assigns weights to the graph's edges that are inversely proportional to the data rate of the network links.
 This way route generation will favor routes with higher data rates.